DamonHayes/z-prefix/README.md

 # z-prefix

-Things to do:

-- forgot password
-- CSS for individual item
-- read me

 Install and Run
 - Ensure that you have a postgres connection string and a database named "Inventory" in your postgres